 Tip 4: Take breaks (a few minutes every hour)

 Osmeña Peak to Badian Kawasan Falls is usually 4-5 hours, depending on your pace.
-We did it in 4 hours with only a few breaks and a hunger-strike.
+We did it in 4 hours with only a few breaks and a hunger strike.

 Be reminded that breaks are important and won't slow you down.
-We were in a hurry to get to Kawasan Falls by lunch time, so taking a few pictures was time-consuming, especially when you're trying to pull yourself together against gravity dragging you down.
+We were in a hurry to get to Kawasan Falls by lunchtime, so taking a few pictures was time-consuming, especially when you're trying to pull yourself together against gravity dragging you down.

 Nobody in the group was able to take some photos too.
 When you're trekking down the mountain, you have to focus on where you're stepping all the time.
 It would be wise not to carry anything as you need both your hands for support.

 Sometimes we focused more on not falling, which was normal; but because of that, we forgot to look around and see the beauty of nature.
 Once in a while, I snapped out of safety mode and tried to smell the air and feel the breeze that glided against my skin.
 My eyes feasted on the wonders of nature that unfolded.
 It's amazing how the light traveled in the holes above towering trees, glistening with the dust in the air.
-I was amazed with the serene relationship of the forest with the wind.
+I was amazed at the serene relationship of the forest with the wind.

 Obey your thirst!
 However, don't drink like there's no tomorrow.
 Take a few sips and off you go again.
 If you're losing the sun, then double time with less stopovers.